-Support an Inclusive Culture in the Workplace
+Inclusive Culture in the Workplace disabled employees

-Kevin smithwoodDid you know that less than 20% of disabled people are actively employed?
+Kevin SmithwoodDid you know that less than 20% of disabled people are actively employed?
 It’s a staggering statistic about a topic that makes many people uncomfortable.
 However, being disabled doesn’t mean individuals can’t perform the same tasks as a non-disabled worker.
 More often than not, these individuals can bring valuable skills to an organization.
 Supporting an inclusive culture in the workplace doesn’t have to be difficult.
 Breaking this norm and providing equal opportunity employment for all should be a cornerstone of leading organizations.

 Making your organization accessible to all kinds of employees is key to fostering a diverse and inclusive culture in the workplace.
 In the current employment environment, it’s well known that many employees, both actively employed and those seeking employment, want to work at organizations that put diversity and workplace culture at the top of their priorities.
 Consider these pointers on how to successfully navigate the sensitive topic of hiring and working with disabled employees.